oqolarte/oblong/content/support.md

 If you're reading this,
 thank you for considering to support what I do online.

-I'm always polishing my projects listed in this site, so that they're updated, and more importantly, as accessible to as many as possible.
+I'm always polishing this site's contents, so that they're updated, and more importantly, as accessible to as many as possible.

-I have also put up a [list of interesting project ideas]({{< ref "di-why.md" >}}) that, depending on circumstances, I may or may not pursue.
+I have also put up a [list of interesting project ideas](/di-why) that are currently in their incubation stage.

 ## Brain Support

-See any mistakes that I made?
+See any errors?
-Perhaps you'd like to point out some factual deficiency in my reporting?
-Or typo error?
-I accept constructive criticisms, because I believe they help me grow and learn.
+I accept constructive criticisms, because they help me grow and learn.

 If you just want to share ideas, my inbox welcomes those as well.